A-DaRo/language_and_ai/Docs/ARCHITECTURE.md

 **Behavioral Description**:

 LinkRewriter is invoked AFTER HTML is saved to disk.
 It loads the HTML, rewrites links, and saves back.
+It now supports **ID-based resolution** to handle cases where URL strings don't match exactly (e.g., different titles or short links).

 **Refactored Behavior** (Hot Rewriting):